Optimum Planting Time: September – November

 Where to plant

-Puschkinia will grow well in any moderately fertile, well-drained soil in full sun or
+Puschkinia will grow well in any moderately fertile, well-drained soil in sun or part shade.

 How to plant in the ground

-1. Puschkinia look fantastic at the front of a border, mixed with other spring flowering plants.
+Puschkinia look fantastic at the front of a border, mixed with other spring-flowering plants.

 How to plant in containers

-1. Choose a container with sufficient drainage hole and fill 2/3 with a potting compost.
+1. Choose a container with good drainage holes and fill it with a good quality multi-purpose compost mixed with horticultural grit.

-2. Plant the bulbs 10cm deep in the soil with their pointed ends upwards, making sure they are
+2. Plant the bulbs 10cm deep in the compost with their pointed tips upwards, making sure they are not touching.

-2. Once the flowering has finished, allow the foliage to die back naturally as this will help
+- Once the flowering has finished, allow the foliage to die back naturally as this allows the plant to build up food stores in the bulb for next year’s flowers.

 Pests and Diseases